 The original system drains of installed at the workhouse seems to have been a cause of problems and they were replaced in 1875.
 If the following description of the old drains is anything to go by, it must have been a very unhealthy (and smelly!) place up until then.

-The workhouse later became Walnut Tree House, and then Petersfield Hospital.
+The workhouse later became a Public Assistance Institution known as Walnut Tree House.
+After 1948, it joined the NHS as Petersfield Hospital.
 The buildings have now been demolished and housing stands on the site.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.